alphagov/govuk-design-system/src/patterns/bank-details/index.md

 If your service does not support building society accounts, remove building society from the content and do not ask for a roll number.

+### Reusing entered bank details

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not ask for bank details more than once within a single journey if only one transaction is taking place.

+Make sure users can easily reuse previously entered bank details within a single journey, unless the information is no longer valid or doing so would be a major safety or security concern.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

+You can make it easier to reuse bank details through one of these methods:

+- pre-populate fields with the previously entered bank details
+- show any previously entered bank details as an option for the user to select

+Continue to give users the option to enter new bank details.

 ### Asking for building society roll numbers

 Roll numbers are only used by some building societies for certain types of account, so make this field optional.